Back to Blog

 "Duplicate lot number"

-Two rows share the same lot number.
-Search your CSV for the duplicate.
-This often happens when a lot was split during cataloging -- the original lot and the new lot ended up with the same number.
-Renumber one of them.
+Two rows have the same lot number.
+Search your CSV for duplicates.
+This often happens when lots were split or renumbered during cataloging.

 "Invalid characters in description"